 The last step will concern in flight the final tuning of the RW speed and of the ground filter for the attitude restitution if estimated as necessary for improving the mission performance.

-Launch: A launch of the SWOT spacecraft is scheduled for November 2022 on a SpaceX Falcon-9 Heavy rocket from SLC-4E (Space Launch Complex 4E) at VSFB (Vandenberg Space Force Base), CA. 65)
+A launch of the SWOT spacecraft is scheduled for December 2022 on a SpaceX Falcon-9 Heavy rocket from SLC-4E (Space Launch Complex 4E) at VSFB (Vandenberg Space Force Base), CA. 65)

 Orbit: Near-circular (non sun-synchronous) 21-day orbit, altitude of 890 km, inclination = 77.6º.